 But wait!
 Boris' grandfather is now smithereens, he'll never grow up, beget Boris' father, who will beget Boris.
 In other words, Boris will never exist.

 But if Boris never exists, then he will never travel back in time to assassinate his grandfather.
 In which case grandpop will beget Poppa Boris, who will beget Boris.
+Who will then proceed to assasinate his grandfather.
 Start back at the beginning and repeat.

 Does Boris' grandfather get blown up?
 Both Yes and No!
 A paradox.